ppone/docs/accounting/quickbooks-online.md

 The QuickBooks Online integration ships with the following capabilities:

 - Importing outstanding invoices from QuickBooks Online
-- Importing contacts from QuickBo   oks Online
+- Importing contacts from QuickBooks Online
 - Writing invoices generated on Invoiced to QuickBooks Online
 - Reconciling payments received on Invoiced to QuickBooks Online